polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

 2. Close any open instances of the osqueryd, vast, and vastnw services.

+3. Close installation directory c:\Program Files\plgx_osquery if opened in Explorer view.

-3. Run the uninstall command.
+4. Run the uninstall command.

     Here is the syntax to execute the installation command.